LandSandBoat/lsb-wiki/Topaz-Servers.md

 ## Canaria:
 Focus of this server is to have a good time, have access to the latest features of Project Topaz, and enjoy the quality of life improvements (book/crystal teleport, ground/field of valor) that make this game fun to play in small or long sessions.

-Level cap restriction is set in place as most of the content past level 75 has not really been implemented.

 All content comes from the [canary branch](https://github.com/project-topaz/topaz/tree/canary), no custom modifications are in place.

 * **Server address:** topaz.catsangel.com